-Please click here to download my presentation (PDF) on “Bombay Time: Turning Back the Clock, 1870-1955″.
-As a tribute to our friend and mentor Professor Jim Masselos, the Department of History at the University of Mumbai, the School of Oriental & African Studies (SOAS), University of London and the University of Leicester hosted a conclave of historians, scholars and researchers of the city at the Vidyanagari Campus of Mumbai University on Friday 6 to Saturday 7 January 2017.
-Special thanks to Profs Manjiri Kamat, Prashant Kidambi and Rachel Dwyer for organising this conference.
+As a tribute to senior historian Professor Jim Masselos, the Department of History at the University of Mumbai, the School of Oriental & African Studies (SOAS), University of London and the University of Leicester hosted a conference of historians, scholars and researchers of the city at Mumbai University on 6-7 January 2017.
+Click here to download my presentation (PDF) on “Bombay Time: Turning Back the Clock, 1870-1955”.

 Modern clocks and standard world time signify two of the great historical movements in the nineteenth century – globalisation and imperialism – whose connected histories were first articulated in the cities of colonial India and South Asia.